-Tom works with clients on all aspects of their garden design and landscape schemes from the concept through to the build.
-However he is happy to tackle single aspects of projects.
-These might include planting design, nursery visits or sourcing the highest quality plants for clients.
+Tom works with clients on all aspects of their landscape scheme from initial concept stage right through to construction, although he is very happy to undertake individual project aspects such as planting design, nursery visits and sourcing of the highest quality plants for clients.

 Tom’s Recent Projects

 Though based in Suffolk Tom works throughout East Anglia in Norfolk, Essex and Cambridge.
-Garden design further afield includes some in London, Yorkshire, Devon, Tangiers and India.
+Some of Tom’s garden design projects further afield include London, Yorkshire, Devon, Bahrain and India.

 Share this Page

 © 2014 Thomas Hoblyn Suffolk Garden Design